Amélie: Release

+Subsequent re-releases

+In 2021, Newen Connect's TF1 Studio signed a deal with UGC for international distribution and sales rights to its films, including Amélie.
+The film was then re-released in multiple countries for its 20th anniversary, including on 11 May 2021 in Italy, by BIM Distribuzione.

+The film's U.S. distributor Miramax was sold to Qatari company beIN Media Group in 2016.
+Then in 2020, beIN sold a 49% stake in Miramax to ViacomCBS (now known as Paramount Skydance), with this deal giving them the rights to Miramax's film catalog.
+In 2021, Paramount went on to reissue Amélie on home media, along with many other Miramax titles they had acquired.

+In February 2022, while discussing the legacy of Amélie in an interview with The New York Times, Jeunet stated that U.S. distribution rights to the film, held by Miramax (and later Paramount), had been acquired by Sony Pictures Classics, with the company planning a re-release in the future.
+While the distributor did confirm this news, no further developments were reported until late December 2023, when Sony announced their acquisition of distribution rights to the film for North America excluding French Canada and scheduled the film for a theatrical re-release in 250 theatres in the United States on 14 February 2024.
+Sony stated that they had acquired "all" North American rights to the film in a press release, although it is unclear whether Sony purchased these rights for a long-term period, or if they were purchased for a temporary period.
+Some sources report Miramax/Paramount as still controlling certain international rights to Amélie, and on their official website, Miramax continue to list it as one of the films in their library.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an 89% approval rating based on 186 reviews, with an average rating of 8.10/10.
-The website's critical consensus reads, "The feel-good Amélie is a lively, fanciful charmer, showcasing Audrey Tautou as its delightful heroine."
-On Metacritic, the film has a score of 69 out of 100 based on 31 critics, indicating "generally positive reviews".
+On the review aggregator website Rotten Tomatoes, the film holds a 90% approval rating based on 234 reviews, with an average rating of 8.2/10.
+The website's critics consensus reads, "The feel-good Amélie is a lively, fanciful charmer, showcasing Audrey Tautou as its delightful heroine."
+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 31 critics, indicating "generally favorable" reviews.

-Alan Morrison from Empire Online gave Amélie five stars and called it "one of the year's best, with crossover potential along the lines of Cyrano de Bergerac (1990) and Il Postino (1994).
+Alan Morrison from Empire magazine gave Amélie five stars and called it "one of the year's best, with crossover potential along the lines of Cyrano de Bergerac (1990) and Il Postino (1994).
 Given its quirky heart, it might well surpass them all".
 Paul Tatara of CNN praised Amélie's playful nature.
-In his review, he wrote, "Its whimsical, free-ranging nature is often enchanting; the first hour, in particular, is brimming with amiable, sardonic laughs".
+In his review, he wrote, "Its whimsical, free-ranging nature is often enchanting; the first hour, in particular, is brimming with amiable, sardonic laughs."

 The film was attacked by critic Serge Kaganski of Les Inrockuptibles for an unrealistic and picturesque vision of a bygone French society with few ethnic minorities.
 Jeunet dismissed the criticism by pointing out that the photo collection contains pictures of people from numerous ethnic backgrounds, and that Jamel Debbouze, who plays Lucien, is of Moroccan descent.